ceph/ceph-rust/README.md

 Run ceph -s to make sure you see Ceph running.
 Now you can install the development environment and Rust.

+#### Important
+NOTE: CentOS/RHEL - Ceph Hammer librados is located in /usr/lib64.
+So, to get rust to see it you need to create a new symlink: sudo ls -s /usr/lib64/librados.so.2.0.0 /usr/lib64/librados.so

+NOTE: Ubuntu - Ceph Hammer librados is located in /usr/lib.
+So, to get rust to see it you need to create a new symlink: sudo ls -s /usr/lib/librados.so.2.0.0 /usr/lib/librados.so

+There may be another way to change the link name in rust without having to create a symlink.

 ### Rust
 (In ceph-vm1 node)
 curl -sSf https://static.rust-lang.org/rustup.sh | sh